doubleirish/ssia-milestone-1-3/README.md

 1. SSIA Chapter 3

-## create a custom UserDetailsService
+## Create a Custom UserDetailsService

-###  create a CustomUserDetails  class that implements UserDetails
+###  first create a Custom UserDetails  class that implements the Spring Security UserDetails interface
 You'll need to create a Custom User class that implements the following interface
 ```
 package org.springframework.security.core.userdetails;